aczietlow/sculpin-blog/source/blogs/posts/2017-02-25--wtf-is-sculpin.md

     alt: Meet Jackson, the Sculpin mascot
 ---

-Sculpin a static PHP based static site generator.
-Static site generators are great for static content that doesn’t need to be updated by multiple users on a regular basis.
-They can remove much of the complexity that comes with a CMS as well as a need for server side technologies like PHP and a Mysql server.
-So it’s great for my personal blog, but not ideal from a large news organization that has much more dynamic content.
+Sculpin is a PHP based static site generator.
+And WTF are static site genertors?
+They are great for content that doesn’t need to be updated by multiple users on a regular basis i.e. a static website.
+They can remove much of the complexity that comes with a CMS as well as a need for server side technologies like PHP or a datbase server.
+It’s great for my personal blog, but not ideal from a large news organization that has much more dynamic content.
 Sculpin also has the advantage of being written in a language I’m already familiar with.
 Some of the standout features of Sculpin include:
 * Writing content on markdown
 * Twig based templating
 * Extremely fast